 Timing – comparatively, this is one of the most dynamic quadrants.
 Throughout one’s life, there are various demands placed on us both personally and professionally.
 From a professional standpoint, timing can look very different from person to person.
 For example, if someone’s role has been eliminated and they find themselves in transition looking for a new opportunity versus when they are gainfully employed.
 Timing is far more dynamic on the personal side of things in relation to Geography, for instance.
 Maybe the candidate’s children are in high school, or their spouse’s career is equally dynamic.
 Upending their life to move someplace new would need to be balanced with a significant bump in compensation.

 Knowing that these four forces are constantly in play, it becomes clear just how crucial it is to engage and communicate with your team and the potential new talent you hope to bring into the organization.
 Even if three of the four elements exceed expectations, if just one is misaligned, the candidate may decline the offer.

 Honing your curiosity and listening skills around these core categories will help you recognize which areas need additional attention or add risk, which could make all the difference for both attracting and retaining top talent.
-The Professional Assessment Algorithm provides a framework to identify risks and develop a solid approach to talent management resulting in a strong bench of talent now and into the future.
+The Professional Assessment Algorithm provides a framework to identify authentic leadership qualities, mitigate risks, and develop a solid approach to talent management resulting in a strong bench of talent now and into the future.